minbrowser/min/README.md

 - Find the language code that goes with your language from [this list](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/l10n/l10n_util.cc;l=55) (line 55 - 230).
 - In the `localization/languages` directory, create a new file, and name it "[your language code].json".
 - Open your new file, and copy the contents of the <a href="https://github.com/minbrowser/min/blob/master/localization/languages/en-US.json">localization/languages/en-US.json</a> file into your new file.
-- Change the "identifier" field in the new file to the language code from step 1.
+- Change the "identifier" field in the new file to the language code from Step 1.
 - Inside the file, replace each English string in the right-hand column with the equivalent translation.
 - (Optional) See your translations live by following the [development instructions](#installing) above.
 Min will display in the same language as your operating system, so make sure your computer is set to the same language that you're translating.
 - That's it!
 Make a pull request with your changes.